 The phenomenon then occurs in Delaware that drug dealers wanted for crimes in New Jersey or Maryland may often be found in Delaware.
-Like the man who gave a woman in Ocean City, Maryland enough OxyContin to overdose and die.
+One dealer gave a woman in Ocean City, Maryland enough OxyContin to overdose and die.
 He was living in and arrested in Newark, Delaware.

 Ties to Philadelphia and New York City Keep Delaware Addicts Supplied

 New York City is one of the main drug distribution points in the United States.
 A long list of ethnic groups are involved in bringing in drugs from the Caribbean, up from Mexico by way of the Southwestern U.S., or from Europe or Canada.
 It’s just a short ride down I-95, a major drug transit channel in the East U.S., to supply the needs of Delaware.

 Other enterprising traffickers bring potent Canadian hydroponic marijuana across the border in the U.S and use the Northeast as a distribution center for other parts of the country, reversing the usual flow of drugs.
 In April 2009, a multi-million dollar trafficker was arrested in Newark, Delaware, who had stash houses in Glasgow, Wilmington and in Newark near the University of Delaware campus.
 He had been smuggling in Canadian marijuana and distributing it throughout Delaware, Maryland, Pennsylvania and as away far as Florida.

 Club Drugs and Synthetics Found at Rehoboth Beach